oyvindkinsey/JsApiToolkit/README.md

 How to get started
 ==================
 * Modify main configuration in <code>/src/client/core.js</code> so that it reflects the desired name and location of the server components.
 * If necessary, modify the XDM api.
-The base implementation expose a generic <code>api</code> method on the server, and a <code>publish</code> method on the client for event notifying.
+The base implementation exposes a generic <code>api</code> method on the server, and a <code>publish</code> method on the client for event notifications.
 * Add your custom modules to <code>/src/client/modules/</code> following the pattern used in the existing modules.
 * Build the client library using <code>ant build</code>.
 * Deploy! :)